Skip to content

 Texture Light, watery Slightly richer, lightly viscous

-Ideal when Shine control matters more You want to reduce tightness
+Ideal if Shine control matters more You want to reduce tightness

 FAQ about Japanese lotion